Spartans feed the world

 MSU experts are poised to help guide policy-making efforts to ramp up farming methods that meet agricultural needs while improving environmental quality in eight African countries.

-Using a $7.8 million Gates Foundation grant, MSU will work with African universities, institutes, and government ministries over the next four years to promote effective government strategies that help African farmers become more productive and food secure.
-Members of the team also will build the capacity of national policy institutes to guide and support their own countries’ agriculture ministries.
+Using a $7.8 million Gates Foundation grant, MSU is working with African universities, institutes, and government ministries to promote effective government strategies that help African farmers become more productive and food secure.
+Members of the team also are working to build the capacity of national policy institutes to guide and support their own countries’ agriculture ministries.

-“MSU has longstanding expertise in this field, and our commitment to institution building was a major reason as to why the Gates Foundation put its trust in MSU for this grant,” says Thomas Jayne, project codirector and MSU agricultural, food, and resource economics professor.
+“MSU has longstanding expertise in this field, and our commitment to institution building was a major reason as to why the Gates Foundation put its trust in MSU for this grant,” says Thomas Jayne, project codirector, MSU Foundation Professor in agricultural, food, and resource economics, and distinguished fellow of the African Association of Agricultural Economists.

-In another ongoing multi-country effort, MSU AgBioResearch scientist Sieg Snapp is leading a research project that studies the potential benefits of introducing perennial grains to African farms funded by a $1.49 million grant from the Bill and Melinda Gates Foundation.
+In another multi-country effort, MSU AgBioResearch agronomist and associate director of the Center for Global Change Sieg Snapp recently wrapped a research project that studies the potential benefits of introducing perennial grains to African farms funded by a $1.49 million grant from the Bill and Melinda Gates Foundation.

-MSU researchers and partners will focus on three key crops—maize, sorghum, and rice—and seek to improve seed development, fertilization, and crop rotation to increase yields in a sustainable manner.
+MSU researchers and partners focused on three key crops—maize, sorghum, and rice—seeking to improve seed development, fertilization, and crop rotation to increase yields in a sustainable manner.